ldmrqs/ldmrqs/README.md

 ## 🌱 Side Quests

-- 🥊 Trying to get fit without rage quitting (gym 3x/week gang)
 - 🧠 Studying Italian & Spanish
-- 👀 Looking for cool open-source projects to contribute to
 - 😼 Surviving life with 2 cats and 5 dogs

 ---